Feuerfuchs/sass-ignis/README.md

 If the viewport is narrower than 20rem, the padding will stick with 2.1rem.
 If the viewport is wider than 60rem, the padding will stick with 3.5rem.

+By default, Ignis will dynamically scale the property value between viewport widths, which is technique known from [fluid typography](https://css-tricks.com/snippets/css/fluid-typography/).
+This behavior can be switched off if it's undesired.

-If you use [include-media](https://include-media.com/), this mixin also supports named viewports.
+If you use [include-media](https://include-media.com/), all responsive mixins also support named viewports.
-So instead of the example above, you could also use something like this:
+The example above could then be written like this:

 ```scss
 .title {